huntbrooks85/WRAP/README.md

 * galex_dec: The Declination (DEC) from GALEX
 * galex_fuv & galex_fuv_e: The FUV band from GALEX and its uncertainties
 * galex_nuv & galex_nuv_e: The NUV band from GALEX and its uncertainties
+* galex_catalog: Provides the full name for which catalog the data is from
 * galex_notes: The notes written in the GALEX by the user

 <h2> 📞 Support </h2>